whisklabs/mysql-util/README.md

 #### parameters

 Finagle Mysql driver out of the box doesn't allow to pass `scala.Option` as parameters.
-This library also does
+This library does

 ### Testing